imranpollob/react-shop/README.md

-## Lesson-1
+## Lesson-2

-In this lesson, we are exploring how to use Create React App.
-We are leveraging it to help us bootstrap our application and handle the webpack configuration.
+Creating our first component, homepage and adding scss to help us with writing our styles

 # How to fork and clone